 This is done in partnership with the Indonesian Coffee and Cocoa Research Institute, monitored by the United Nations FAO.

 java mountain coffee® is actively facilitating sustainable coffee collaborations by working with our first two female worker cooperatives.

 The first two all-women membered cooperatives are:

-Java Mountain Women’s Coffee Cooperative located on the mountains surrounding Ciwidey and Pangalengan West Java and the Bali Mountain Women’s Coffee Cooperative on Mount Batukaru and the Munduk mountain range in Bali.
+Java Mountain Women’s Coffee Cooperative located in the mountains surrounding Ciwidey and Pangalengan West Java and the Bali Mountain Women’s Coffee Cooperative on Mount Batukaru and the Munduk mountain range in Bali.

 Our program is funded by 10% from the sale of farm fresh micro-roast coffee and 2% from the sale of farm fresh green coffee beans.
-We invite all our partner organisations to visit our Sustainable Program in 2017 to see the positive impact of our work.
+We invite all our partner organizations to visit our Sustainable Program in 2018 to see the positive impact of our work.

 Delivering Real Sustainable Impact

-From 2018, all sustainable partners will receive an independent sustainable impact report completed by a specialised global audit company.
-This report will detail the total impact delivered from the initiatives of the programs.
+From 2019, all sustainable partners will receive an independent sustainable impact report compiled by an independent specialized sustainable audit company.